Senate to Vote on Reconsidering Immigration Bill

 Tangled in there somewhere is the question of whether the nation's immigration laws will change, and NPR's Brian Naylor has the report this morning.

 BRIAN NAYLOR: When we last left the immigration bill, it was just barely clinging to life.
 Senate Majority Leader Harry Reid pulled the bill from the floor after backers couldn't muster 60 votes to end debate.
 Now, two and half weeks later, there will be another try, this time requiring 60 votes to resume debate.
 It's a vote the White House, which helped write the immigration bill, is optimistic it will win.
 Republican Senator Jim DeMint of South Carolina, who opposes the measure, says the White House has been pulling out all the stops.

-Senator JIM DEMINT (Republican, South Carolina): There have been a whole lot of calls and conversations.
-And probably there's some good deals out there, but I don't want to speak specifically on those.
+JIM DEMINT: There have been a whole lot of calls and conversations.
+And probably there're some good deals out there, but I don't want to speak specifically on those.

-Senator ROBERT MENENDEZ (Democrat, New Jersey): All our amendment says is, hey, what has been a bedrock principle of immigration law for well over four decades should not be totally abandoned and that family in our society does have a value.
+ROBERT MENENDEZ: All our amendment says is, hey, what has been a bedrock principle of immigration law for well over four decades should not be totally abandoned and that family in our society does have a value.

-Ms. SONIA RAMIREZ (Legislative Officer, American Federation of Labor and Congress of Industrial Operations): The touchback provision, the incredible fees that would be placed on immigrants - those create barriers for people that would be seeking legal status who are here currently.
+SONIA RAMIREZ: The touchback provision, the incredible fees that would be placed on immigrants - those create barriers for people that would be seeking legal status who are here currently.

 NAYLOR: Republican DeMint says this is not the time to be debating such a contentious issue at all.